seancdavis/unmutedstories-com/src/about.md

     image: "/website/uploads/member-brandon.png"
     job_title: VP of Experience Design at Barefoot
     bio: |-
-      Brandon is a results driven problem solver, focused on creating and constantly improving best-in-class consumer experiences.
+      Brandon is a results-driven problem solver, focused on creating and constantly improving best-in-class consumer experiences.
 He has a deep understanding and empathy for why and how people use systems to connect with each other and the brands they love.

       He has brought this expertise and insight to clients such as Bayer, ExxonMobil, Procter & Gamble, Mars and Bayer using enterprise platforms such as Sitecore, AEM and Drupal.
-Specialties include: Customer experience strategy and planning, interaction design, visual design, user research and testing.
+Specialties include: customer experience strategy and planning, interaction design, visual design, user research and testing.
   - title: Ryan Cayabyab
     image: "/website/uploads/member-ryan.png"
     job_title: UX Program Manager / Sr. Manager of IT at Alchemy